 Here’s a few top tips to help make that holiday a trip of a lifetime!

-If you are thinking about hiring a campervan for a holiday in Australia, these top tips will help you plan your dream holiday.
+If you are thinking about hiring a campervan and planning a family holiday in Australia, these top tips will help you plan your dream holiday.

 Some people get concerned about travelling long distances with kids in tow.
-If you are visiting Australia and have never been here before, then you may not be aware of the many amazing things this country has to offer everyone of all ages.
+If you are visiting Australia and planning a family holiday and have never been here before, then you may not be aware of the many amazing things this country has to offer everyone of all ages.

 Top Tip No.1: Planning your journey

 What type of campervan family holiday are you interested in?
 The age of your children might help you decide that one!
-If you have older children you may be more interested in off roading or harder to reach places to explore, or if you have younger children you might like to check into the well-equipped camping holiday parks that have swimming pools and play areas.
+If you have older children you may be more interested in off roading or harder to reach places to explore.
+Or if you have younger children you might like to check into the well-equipped camping holiday parks.
+Most are equipped with swimming pools and play areas.
 Whatever takes your fancy, get the kids involved in researching and planning the holiday.
 This helps with their excitement and gets them on board for the trip that lays ahead.